 Kitchen notes

-- Organization: always read the recipe first and make sure you have all the ingredients at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have enough workspace, the ingredients at the correct temperature and other equipment you need.
+This will make the process so much easier.

 - Size: you can make any size of cookies you want.
 For larger cookies, you need extra minutes in the oven, and the yield will be lower.
 For smaller cookies, it's the opposite, less baking time and more cookies.